omidmnz/dotvim/README.md

 I personally map Caps Lock key, to be and extra ESC key from the OS.

 A few plugins may need Python support.
-A few may need these software to be installed:
+A few may need these software to be installed: Node.js,Google closure compiler and linter, Clang analyzer
-Node.js
-Google closure compiler, linter
-Clang analyzer